Skip to content

 mkdir ~/bin && echo 'export PATH=~/bin:$PATH' >> ~/.bashrc && source ~/.bashrc

-You can then test that helpers scripts are installed correctly
+You can then test that helpers scripts are installed with

 The following sbatch script can be used as template for running ParaView in batch mode.